 Glamis with pets

-The two dogs had a great time hanging out together in the sand and the air conditioning of the RV.
+The two dogs had a wonderful time hanging out together in the sand and the air conditioning of the RV.
 It’s rough to be a husky in the middle of the sandy desert when it’s 92 degrees outside.
-Luckily I’m pretty sure besides “walk” and “dog park” This husky now knows the word “air conditioning” Glamis is a very hot place even in November, and that’s why in the middle of the day all of us (Even the dogs) relaxed inside the RV with the air conditioning running.
-Early morning and late afternoon it was very pleasant relaxing in the shade our circle of RV’s threw and even Mocha the Husky was not too hot.
-Bring lots of books, good movies and card games with you for a weekend in Glamis for those heat of the day times when hanging out in the air conditioning of the RV is the best option.
+Luckily, I’m quite sure besides “walk” and “dog park” This husky now knows the word “air conditioning” Glamis is an extremely hot place even in November, and that’s why in the middle of the day all of us (Even the dogs) relaxed inside the RV with the air conditioning running.
+Early morning and late afternoon it was very pleasant relaxing in the shade our circle of RV’s threw, and even Mocha the Husky was not too hot.
+Bring lots of books, good movies, and card games with you for a weekend in Glamis for those heat of the day times when hanging out in the air conditioning of the RV is the best option.

 Besides worrying about how your dog will handle the heat of Glamis, the quads, dirt bikes and sand rails everywhere, one challenge I was not expecting to face was the commotion of illegal fireworks.
 Even though they are illegal, on big holiday weekends people in Glamis set off firecrackers.
 The BLM police force is super-fast to hand out tickets, but you still hear and see the fireworks none stop starting at sunset.
 If you leave your dog alone in the RV at night be advised that there will be loud noises and she will be terrified!
 Our first evening out in Glamis we had no idea about the fireworks and went out for a four-hour sunset/ night ride.
 It turned into a much longer ride with people getting stuck in the sand (mainly the dirt bike) and breaks to enjoy that Glamis sunset.